 If you want to sell scrap gold and wonder how much money you will get, you should give this scrap gold calculator a look.
-It is a tool that estimates the gold value based on its weight, purity (either by karat or percent), and market price.
+It is a tool similar to our gold melt calculator, both of which estimate the gold value based on its weight, purity (either by karat or percent), and market price.
 You can also use it for other precious metals, such as silver (though we also have a dedicated scrap silver calculator).
 If you want to learn how to use this gold price calculator, just keep reading!

 Gold characteristics - what is a karat?

 The term "scrap gold" refers to gold that must be melted and recycled before it is put to any use again.
 Your gold sample will have several characteristics that you have to define before selling your scrap gold piece.
 These characteristics are listed below.

 - Scrap gold weight — The weight of your gold sample.
 You can use a regular kitchen scale to measure it, but finding a digital gram scale is always better.
 These are inexpensive and will give you more accurate results.
 Most often, gold is weighed in Troy ounces, which are different from regular ounces.
 1 Troy ounce is roughly equal to 31.103 g (1.097 oz).

 - Gold purity — This value describes the quality of your gold sample.
 The higher the gold purity is, the more pure gold the scrap sample contains.
 For example, a gold purity of 83.33% means that the sample consists of 83.33% pure gold and 16.67% of other metals, for example, copper or zinc.
 Purity can also be measured in karats.
 24K gold is the most refined – it contains 99.99% gold.
 Each karat corresponds to 1/24th of the scrap gold mass, so for example, an 18-karat sample will consist of 18/24 (75%) gold and 6/24 (25%) of other metals.